 How many blockchains are there?

 The number of live blockchains is growing every day at an increasing pace.
-By 2022, there will be more than 10,000 blockchain-based active cryptocurrencies, with several hundred non-cryptocurrency blocks17
+By 2022, there will be more than 10,000 blockchain-based active cryptocurrencies, with several hundred non-cryptocurrency blocks.

 What is the difference between a private blockchain and a public blockchain?

-A public blockchain, also known as an open blockchain or permissionless blockchain, is a blockchain where anyone can freely connect to a network and create nodes.
+A public blockchain, also known as an open or permissionless blockchain, is one where anyone can freely connect to a network and create nodes.
 Due to its openness, this blockchain must be protected by cryptography and a Consensus Proof System (PoW).
 On the other hand, with private or official blockchains, each node must be approved before joining.
-Since nodes are considered reliable, the security layer need not be that strong.
+However, since nodes are considered reliable, the security layer need not be that strong.

 Who Invented Blockchain?

-Blockchain technology was first outlined in 1991 by Stuart Haber and W. Scott Stornett, two mathematicians who wanted to implement a system where the timestamps of documents could not be faked. a digital payment system known as household gold (which was never introduced).18
+Blockchain technology was first outlined in 1991 by Stuart Haber and W. Scott Stornett, two mathematicians who wanted to implement a system where the timestamps of documents could not be faked.
+A digital payment system is known as household gold (which was never introduced).

 What’s Next for Blockchain?

-With many practical applications for the technology already existing and being explored, blockchain is finally making a name for itself, thanks in large part to bitcoin and cryptocurrencies.
-A buzzword in the language of every investor in the country, blockchain makes business and government operations more accurate, efficient, secure and cost-effective with fewer middlemen.
+With many practical applications for the technology already being explored, blockchain is finally making a name for itself, largely thanks to Bitcoin and cryptocurrencies.
+A buzzword in the language of every investor in the country, blockchain makes business and government operations more accurate, efficient, secure, and cost-effective with fewer middlemen.

 As we prepare for the third decade of blockchain, it’s no longer a question of whether legacy companies will catch up with the technology—it’s a question of when.
-Today we are looking at the proliferation of NFTs and asset tokenization.
-The coming decades will be an important growth phase for blockchain.
+In addition, we are looking at the proliferation of NFTs and asset tokenization today.
+As a result, the coming decades will be an important growth phase for blockchain.